JonnyWalker/cody-games/CodyBASIC/Snake/ReadMe.md

 # Snake

-The good old snake game implemented in Cody BASIC.
-A Cody BASIC for the [Cody Computer](https://www.codycomputer.org/).
+The good old snake game implemented in Cody BASIC for the [Cody Computer](https://www.codycomputer.org/).

 # How to Play
 To control the snake use W A S D keys.